- Valuable miles that can be used for free flights

 Opinions and ratings are our own.
 This content is not provided, commissioned or endorsed by any issuer.
 Some offers are from WalletHub partners.

 There is only one Frontier Airlines credit card option, the Frontier Airlines Credit Card.
-It has an annual fee of $89 and an initial bonus of 50,000 miles plus a $100 flight voucher for spending $500 in the first 90 days.
+It has an annual fee of $89 and an initial bonus of 50,000 miles for spending $500 in the first 90 days and paying the annual fee in full.
 The card requires at least good credit for approval.

 8 Tips for Frontier Miles Members